gavz/lucasg.github.io/_posts/2017-03-26-Downloading-Dash-docsets.md

 The `reporthook` callback function is something I have copied from [StackOverflow](http://stackoverflow.com/questions/13881092/download-progressbar-for-python-3) in order to have a download progress bar (some docsets weight more than 100 MB).
 In the end the whole official docset list is around 9 GB.

 If you're using `Velocity` or `Dash` regularly, I encourage you to buy a license (moreso if you're using it professionnally).
 Each application is the work of a single developper, and probably their daily breadwinner.
-I known I intend to buy a license, if only to be able to send features requests.
+I know I intend to buy a license, if only to be able to send features requests.

 My only gripes so far with `Velocity` (I haven't tried `Dash`) :